mltheory/readinggroup/README.md

 This is the website for the ML Theory reading group organised by [Jacob Abernethy](http://web.eecs.umich.edu/~jabernet/) in the [School of Computer Science](https://www.scs.gatech.edu/) at the [Georgia Institute of Technology](http://www.gatech.edu/).
-We meet every Monday at 11:30 am in the Klaus Advanced Computing Building.
+We meet every Monday at 12:00 noon in the Klaus Advanced Computing Building.

 ### Meetings Schedule and presenters